 Should I hire a business plan writer or a business plan consultant?

-What deliverables should I ask for?
+What deliverables should I expect?

 How do I vet a business plan writer quickly?